-Much has been written about the value of listening in the process of marketing or selling, and Configure Price Quote software assists in the conversation.
+Much has been written about the value of listening in the process of marketing or selling, and configure price quote software assists in the conversation.
 Sales transactions, in fact, do involve at least two entities, typically a buyer and a seller, with the transaction itself being conducted via communication between the two.

 Too often, we marketers and likely sales folks as well, spend too much time on the outbound side of the communication equation and not enough time on the listening side.
 This has to be frustrating for buyers.

-Sales scripts drive the conversation toward identification and specifications of the perfect solution for the customer.
+toward identification and specifications of the perfect solution for the customer.
 They do this by “remembering” all of the right questions and making sure the answers are provided by the prospect to cover all of the details needed to identify a solution.